urbit/numerics/lagoon/README.md

 **Current Status**

 - We are preparing a release of Lagoon `%real` with SoftBLAS-powered jets for release with Urbit 410K.
+- We are preparing a release of Saloon `%real` without jets for release with Urbit 410K or 409K.
+- We are working on an implementation of [tinygrad](https://tinygrad.org/).

 ---